Email marketing

 • It helps you keep track of everything.
 Especially if you’re a solopreneur with no employees to do all the marketing for you!
 A calendar will bring some structure into your life and make it easier and less stressful.

-• It brings mindfulness into your email strategy.
+• It makes your email strategy more intentional and aligned with your brand values.
 The choice of holidays can be an important part of your brand image and policy.
 Everyone sends Christmas emails — what about Blue Monday?
 Use the calendar to create outstanding email campaigns and give your subscribers interesting and relevant content no one else has done before.

 Now that you know how a holiday calendar can benefit your email marketing strategy, let’s take a look at the list of holidays you can celebrate by sending emails from your brand.
 Keep in mind that our calendar doesn’t contain all the possible options and not all of these dates are mandatory.